 Paypal, mobile pay, e-wallets, prepaid cards, money transfers and even virtual currencies like Bitcoin are all ways to offer variety to your customers so they can pay in exactly the manner that suits them best.
 By providing them with choice, you’re showing them you care about their convenience and their business.

 Offer multi-channel customer service

 Consumers are used to being offered choice and customer service is no exception.
 Engaging customers through a variety of channels can enhance your ability to provide excellent customer service:

 - Live chat.
 Live chat is an important customer service channel that can increase conversions and improve a customer’s experience with your brand.

 - Social media.
 Social media can enhance your customer relationship but it’s important to respond in a timely manner: 42 percent of consumers expect a response within an hour.

 - Text.
 Text doesn’t tie consumers to a computer or a phone line to solve their problem.
 They can just send off a message and go about their day while waiting for a response.
 44 percent of consumers say they prefer text to other forms of customer service because it’s less time-consuming.

-eCommerce businesses that engage customers with quality content, personalized marketing, a variety of messaging platforms, a thoughtful self-service and a variety of payment options can expect rave reviews about excellent customer experience.
+Growing businesses that engage customers with quality content, personalized marketing, a variety of messaging platforms, a thoughtful self-service and a variety of payment options can expect rave reviews about an excellent Ecommerce customer experience.
 Have you implemented any of the tips mentioned above?
 Share your findings in comments!